Skip to content

 Suffice to say, I spend a lot of my time in cafes and exploring new ones has become a hobby of sorts.
 And I love sharing my recs!

-A lot of these lists seem to be written by people just pulling their info from Google Maps, and others recycle the same five cafes over and over—many of which are overrated imo.
+There are plenty of round-ups of "cafes good for working" in CDMX but most seem to just be pulling info from Google Maps.
+Others recycle the same five cafes over and over—many of which are overrated imo.

 I hope this list helps you find some new favorites!